- $1,000 sign-up award for the first 120 enrolled applicants

 - Limited funding for primary care conferences

 - CV/Personal Statement Editing

 - Recommendation Letters

 During the junior and senior years, students will complete 80 hours of didactic training and 80 hours of team-based clinical/experiential training in rural and/or medically underserved settings.
-Students will meet these requirements by completing two rotations in primary care and/or medically underserved care, such as Ambulatory Care and an Elective in a Primary Care/Medically Underserved area.
+College of Pharmacy students can meet the curriculum requirements for AHEC Scholars through the existing College of Pharmacy curriculum and through supplemental didactic and/or experiential opportunities.

-Due to limited enrollment, students are encouraged to apply at the end of the sophomore year or beginning of the junior year.
+Due to limited enrollment, students are encouraged to apply early in the fall semester of their third year of the PharmD program.
 After applying, students will be contacted by a Regional Programs recruiter, who will act as an AHEC Scholars advisor for orientation and program planning.

 Please visit the Meet our Recruiters webpage to find your AHEC Scholars advisor.